chris-larham-1983/opportunity-rover/README.md

 - be developed locally
 - be published on Heroku

 In addition, I added the ability for logged-in users to add items to their wishlist, and for them to update their delivery address.
+A basic email is also sent to the customer on completion of a successful transaction.

 ***